emmabostian/FEM-design-systems-docs/lessons/actions.md

 title: "Actions"
 section: "Documenting components with Storybook"
 order: 60
+description: Actions allow us to simulate events on events like onClick or onMouseOver.
+In this video we'll add actions to our Storybook configuration.
 ---

 We can use the `addon-actions` add-on to trigger actions on our form components, like our buttons.